Chatterino/chatterino2/src/providers/twitch/api/README.md

      * `UserInfoPopup` to get ID, viewCount, displayName, createdAt of username we clicked
      * `CommandController` to power any commands that need to get a user ID
      * `Toasts` to get the profile picture of a streamer who just went live
-     * `TwitchAccount` ignore and unignore features to translate user name to user ID
+     * `TwitchAccount` block and unblock features to translate user name to user ID

 ### Get Users Follows
 URL: https://dev.twitch.tv/docs/api/reference#get-users-follows